Roseanne Barr Hasn’t Spoken To Co-Star Sara Gilbert Since Show’s Cancellation

 Roseanne Barr and her former co-star, Sara Gilbert, have reportedly had no contact since the cancellation of the show’s revival.

 According to a Nov.
-26 report by Radar Online, Roseanne Barr and Sara Gilbert haven’t spoken to one another since before the show was cancelled due to Roseanne’s insensitive tweets about former Obama aid, Valerie Jarrett, earlier this year.
+26 report by Radar Online, Roseanne Barr and Sara Gilbert haven’t spoken to one another since before the show was cancelled due to Roseanne’s insensitive tweets about former Obama aid Valerie Jarrett earlier this year.

 During a recent sit-down with Australia’s TV Week magazine, Gilbert reveals that she had “reached out to Roseanne” following the racist tweet scandal, but that her former on-screen TV mom hasn’t responded to her at all.
 “We haven’t spoken yet,” Sara confirmed.